matplotlib/matplotlib/doc/devel/testing.rst

 Developer's tips for testing
 ============================

-Matplotlib has a testing infrastructure based on pytest_, making it easy to write new tests.
-The tests are in :mod:`matplotlib.tests`, and customizations to the pytest testing infrastructure are in :mod:`matplotlib.tests.conftest` and :mod:`matplotlib.testing`.
-(There is other old testing cruft around, please ignore it while we consolidate our testing to these locations.)
+Matplotlib's testing infrastructure depends on pytest_.
+The tests are in :file:`lib/matplotlib/tests`, and customizations to the pytest testing infrastructure are in :mod:`matplotlib.testing`.

 .. _pytest: http://doc.pytest.org/en/latest/
 .. _mock: https://docs.python.org/dev/library/unittest.mock.html>